strayMat/causal-ml-course/Syllabus.md

 ## Content

-Four sessions of three hours presenting important concepts and methods on modern causal inference.
-For step of the causal inference workflow, illustrate with well known examples from the econometric literature and run some codes for student to get some intuition.
+Four sessions of three hours presenting important concepts and methods on machine learning for econometrics focusing on modern causal inference.

-Code samples :
+Four steps for sound causal inference, illustrated with well known examples from the econometrics literature.

-- Running example ?
+Common thread : TODO

 ## Evaluation